chung-leong/react-seq/examples/media-cap/README.md

 I hope this example helped you gain some insight into what can be done with async generator and React-seq.
 Async generator is a very powerful addition to JavaScript.
-It's definitely far more useful than being just an array that you can create dynamically.
+It's definitely far more useful than being just an array that you create dynamically.
 This example has nothing to do with arrays.
 We're using async generators to help us make a complex process with many moving parts more manageable, more understandable.
 I hope you managed to follow the code without difficulties.
 If there's anything unclear, please feel free to contact me or make use of the discussion board.